lit/lit.dev/packages/lit-dev-content/site/docs/components/events.md

 ### Using standard or custom events { #standard-custom-events }

 Events can be dispatched either by constructing an `Event` instance or a `CustomEvent` instance.
 Either is a reasonable approach.
-When using a `CustomEvent`,any event data is passed in the event's `detail` property.
+When using a `CustomEvent`, any event data is passed in the event's `detail` property.
 When using an `Event`, an event subclass can be made and custom API attached to it.

 #### Firing a custom event: